-It may seem counterintuitive, but in an era of paper reduction and increasing deployment of artificial intelligence, the managed print services (MPS) market is growing.
+It may seem counterintuitive, but in an era of paper reduction and the increasing deployment of artificial intelligence, the managed print services (MPS) market is growing.
 Market Watch projects that managed print will increase from $42 billion in 2023 to over $63 billion by 2028 – an 8.5 percent CAGR.

-Market analysis reveals that there are a number of factors driving managed print growth.
-A major contributor is adoption by small and medium-sized businesses (SMBs).
+Market analysis reveals that several factors are driving managed print growth.
+A significant contributor is adoption by small and medium-sized businesses (SMBs).

-SMBs typically have fewer in-house resources available to deal with maintaining printers and document management systems — and when issues come up, employees have to turn their attention from sales, customer service, production or other essential tasks to troubleshoot.
+SMBs typically have fewer in-house resources available to maintain printers and document management systems — and when issues arise, employees have to turn their attention from sales, customer service, production or other essential tasks to troubleshoot.
 With managed print, SMB teams can focus on their core competencies, not a printing malfunction.

-These businesses are beginning to advance digital transformation with goals, including streamlined operations, lower costs, and more environmentally friendly operations.
-Managed print checks all the boxes.
+These businesses are beginning to advance digital transformation with goals including streamlined operations, lower costs, and more environmentally friendly processes – managed print checks all the boxes.

 Additionally, businesses in all size categories are looking for ways to leverage artificial intelligence (AI) and machine learning to optimize their operations.
-Making managed print a part of an AI-powered management system facilitates predictive maintenance and security features that scan for attacks and stop hackers before they can intercept sensitive information.
+For example, making managed print a part of an AI-powered management system facilitates predictive maintenance and security features that scan for attacks and stop hackers before intercepting sensitive information.

 Managed print systems can also be the key to digitizing paper records so they can be securely stored and quickly searched.

 The Total MPS Solution

-Managed print, in its most basis form, is simply management of all of a business’ printing devices.
+Managed print, in its most basic form, is simply the management of all of a business’ printing devices.
 But that barely skims the surface of the functionality — and value — competitive managed print providers deliver their customers.